Hartford, Wisconsin: Early history and settlement

-The La Crosse and Milwaukee Railroad was constructed through the community in 1855, and while rail connections were important to Hartford's growth into the early 1900s, the company failed in 1861.
+The La Crosse and Milwaukee Railroad was constructed through the community in 1855, with Louis Thiel, son of surveyor John Thiel, being a gatekeeper at the St. Paul railroad.
+And while rail connections were important to Hartford's growth into the early 1900s, the company failed in 1861.
 Many local landowners had taken out mortgages on land for the railroad in exchange for company shares.
 The company's failure left the landowners with mortgages to pay off, creating a local crisis in which some families were forced to sell their farms.
 The Hartford Home League newspaper started during the crisis to advocate for the farmers.

 The community's early years saw increasing tension between the settlers and Native Americans.
-For example, on August 25, 1861, a group of approximately a dozen Native Americans were living near Horicon Marsh, northwest of Hartford.
+For example, on August 25, 1861, a group of approximately a dozen Native Americans was living near Horicon Marsh, northwest of Hartford.
 They owned a horse, which got loose and wandered into a neighboring settler's cornfield.
 The settler shot and killed the horse, and the Native Americans vowed to take revenge.
 The story traveled quickly, becoming increasingly exaggerated as it spread.
 By the time the story reached Hartford on August 26, the dozen peaceful Native Americans had been transfigured into an army of 5,000 warriors preparing to massacre the settlers in the area.
 Many able-bodied men in Hartford armed themselves, formed a war party, and set out to fight the Native Americans.
 But when they arrived at Horicon Marsh they found that the threat was entirely fictional.
 The incident caused widespread fear among the local Native American community as well as in the surrounding settler communities.